This article may contain links from our affiliate partners. Please read how we make money!

 Designed by someone who was headed back to school, this recipe is a snap.
 Here, a traditional caprese salad gets a fresh twist courtesy of the unusual (and delicious!) addition of zucchini and pesto.
 This salad is completely portable, too, which is perfect if you’re needing to eat lunch or dinner on the go.

 This light and lemony salad is refreshing and satisfying.
 While the original recipe features a creamy avocado yogurt dressing, you can easily swap in your favorite vinaigrette.
 Speaking of changing things up, you could also add cucumber or carrot noodles for even more variety.

 There’s quinoa, there’s asparagus.
 Then there are even layers of peas and feta cheese.
-We’ve never tasted a salad quite like this one.
+I’ve never tasted a salad quite like this one.
 It’s protein packed and chalk full of culinary novelty.
-Our favorite part is the fact that you can sprinkle in coconut flakes.
+My favorite part is the fact that you can sprinkle in coconut flakes.
 If you don’t have any on hand, that’s OK, too.
 The ingredient list is perfectly flexible.

 This salad is as fresh as it is fun.
 Between the dressing and the mandarain orange, it’s the perfect culinary wakeup in a mid-day meal.
 For an extra crunch, add a layer of wonton strips.
 If an extra trip to the grocery store isn’t in the cards, don’t fret.
 There’s still plenty of texture thanks to the snap peas and zoodles.

 Salmon (& Other Seafood) Salad Meal Prep Ideas